protontypes/open-sustainable-technology/README.md

 - [Impact Framework](https://github.com/Green-Software-Foundation/if) -  Model, Measure, simulate and monitor the environmental impacts of software.
 - [Sustainability Scanner](https://github.com/awslabs/sustainability-scanner) - An open source tool that helps you create a more sustainable infrastructure on AWS by evaluating it against a set of sustainability best practices and generating a report with a sustainability score and suggested improvements to apply to your template.
 - [EcoLogits](https://github.com/genai-impact/ecologits) - Tracks the energy consumption and environmental impacts of using generative AI models through APIs.
+- [E-footprint model](https://github.com/publicissapient-france/e-footprint) - A toolkit for exhaustively modeling the environmental impact of digital services.

 ### Agriculture and Nutrition
 - [Farmbot](https://github.com/FarmBot/Farmbot-Web-App) - Humanity's open-source CNC farming machine.